recomb-conference/recomb2026/call_for_abstracts.md

        border-radius: 6px;
      "
      target="_blank">
-    Click here to submit!
+    Click here and select the "RECOMB 2026 Posters" track in the "Make a new submission" option to submit your abstract.
   </a>
 </div>

-*Select the "RECOMB 2026 posters" in the "Make a new submission" option.*
 ---

 * Early submissions will close on {{ site.deadlines.poster_submission }}.
 Acceptance notifications will be sent out on {{ site.deadlines.poster_notification }}.